Chapter 13 is a home-saver that can stop a foreclosure and a sheriff sale.

-Here are five ways filing a Chapter 13 Bankruptcy in Indiana can save your home:
+Here are 6 ways that filing for Chapter 13 Bankruptcy in Indianacan save your home:

 If your home is worth less than the amount you owe on your first mortgage, Chapter 13 Bankruptcy can possibly eliminate your second mortgage and “strip” it from your home.
 This means that you would no longer need to make the monthly second mortgage payments, thereby significantly reducing the monthly cost to keep your home.
 The stripped second mortgage debt is treated in your Chapter 13 case like a “general unsecured creditor,” meaning that the second mortgage balance is paid only as much as you can afford to pay.
 Whatever portion of that balance that is not paid during your case is written off at the end of it and there is no second mortgage against your home.

-3. Prevent income tax liens from being recorded on your home
+4. Prevent income tax liens from being recorded on your home.

 Conversely, filing a Chapter 13 case before a tax lien is recorded means there won’t ever be such a lien against your home.
 Instead, the claim of the Indiana Department of Revenue or IRS would be paid off in your Chapter 13 case as a “priority creditor” while the IRS/state could not record a tax lien throughout the bankruptcy.

-4. Satisfy IRS or Indiana Department of Revenue income tax liens, and clear them off your home title
+5. Satisfy IRS or Indiana Department of Revenue income tax liens, and clear them off your home title.

 If on the date you filed your Chapter 13 case, the Indiana Department of Revenue had already filed a tax warrant or the IRS had already filed a tax lien, both taxing authorities will be stayed or stopped from enforcing their liens during the chapter 13 bankruptcy plan.
 In the event that the tax obligation is one that must be paid back, the Chapter 13 plan will provide to pay the delinquent taxes over a period of 3 to 5 years.
 Chapter 13 bankruptcy provides you with the ability to pay these inescapable debts on a reasonable timetable and also protects you from the mean old tax man.